dceoy/jader-phv-adhoc/main.md

 ##### Study Design

-This study comprises two phases of analyses for drug-ADE associations on spontaneous ADE reports.
+This study comprises two phases of analyses for drug-AE associations on spontaneous AE reports.
 The first phase is a frequency analysis based on Fisher's exact test, the second phase is a multivariate analysis using a mixed effects logistic regression model.

 ##### Data Source

-Japanese ADE report data, JADER was acquired from the website of Pharmaceuticals and Medical Devices Agency (PMDA).
-We used the dataset published in May 2015 which contain 353,988 unique cases.
+Japanese AE report data of JADER were fetched from the website of PMDA, and the dataset published in July 2015 was used, which contain 353,988 unique cases.
-Of these, cases which were reported from January 2010 to March 2015 and had available records about age and sex were analyzed.
+In these, cases which were reported from January 2010 to March 2015 and had available records about age and sex were analyzed.

-ADEs in JADER were coded as Preferred Terms (PTs) in the Japanese version of the Medical Dictionary for Regulatory Activities (MedDRA/J).
+AEs in JADER were coded as Preferred Terms (PTs) in the Japanese version of the Medical Dictionary for Regulatory Activities (MedDRA/J) [1].
 For data analysis, we constructed a relational database (RDB) containing the JADER dataset and MedDRA/J version 18.0.
-As RDB management system, SQLite version 3.8.5 was used.
+As an RDB management system, SQLite version 3.8.5 was used [2].

 ##### Data Analysis

-The PTs of ADEs were classified by MedDRA High Level Terms (HLTs), all combinations between drug (generic) names and HLTs were extracted.
+The PTs of AEs were classified in MedDRA High Level Terms (HLTs), all combinations between drug (generic) names and HLTs were extracted.
-Fisher's exact tests were performed by the all drug-HLT combinations.
+Fisher's exact tests were performed by all the drug-HLT combinations.
 Combinations where a two-sided p-value was less than 0.01 and an odds ratio (OR) was greater than 1 were handled as significant associations.

-About the HLTs significantly associated with incretin-based drugs, mixed effects logistic regressions for occurrence of each HLT were performed.
+About the HLTs significantly associated with incretin-based drugs, mixed effects logistic regressions for occurrences of each HLT were performed.
-Mixed effects model contains random effects besides traditional fixed effects.
+A mixed effects model contains random effects at group levels besides traditional fixed effects.

-In this study, the model treats use of DPP-4 inhibitors, use of GLP-1 agonists, hyperglycemia, concomitant suspected drug, age and sex as fixed effects, and reporting date as a random effect.
+In this study, as fixed effects, uses of DPP-4 inhibitors, use of GLP-1 agonists, use of any hypoglycemic drugs (an alternative indicator of hyperglycemia), sum of concomitant suspected drugs (determined by reference to the Fisher's exact tests), age (each 10-year) and sex were treated.
+As a random effect, reporting date (quarter period) was treated.
+The associations between incretin-based drugs and HLTs were assessed by ORs with 99% confidence intervals.
+Furthermore, adequacy of the random effect was assessed by Akaike information criteria (AIC).

-All data analyses were performed on the environment of R version 3.2.1 [].
+All data analyses were performed in the statistical computing environment of R version 3.2.1 [3].
-For mixed effects logistic regression, glmmML package version 1.0 were used [].
+For mixed effects logistic regression, glmmML package version 1.0 were used [4].

+References
+1. MedDRA
+2. SQLite
+3. R Core Team.
+R: A Language and Environment for Statistical Computing.
+Vienna, Austria2015.
+4. Broström G. glmmML: Generalized linear models with clustering.
+2013.

     方法[methods]